avocado-framework/avocado/docs/source/WritingTests.rst

 from most specific one, to most generic one.
 That means that, if a variant is being used, the **variant** directory is used first.
 Then the **test** level directory is attempted, and finally the **file** level directory.
+Additionally you can use ``get_data(filename, must_exist=False)`` to get expected location of a possibly non-existing file, which is useful when you intend to create it.

 .. tip:: When running tests you can use the ``--log-test-data-directories``
          command line option log the test data directories that will be used